iracingreports/discordbot.iracingreports.com/v3-prep.md

 I'll be switching the bot over to the new v3 version in the final days of the 2022 Season 2 Week 13.
 You can read [about this new version here](https://discordbot.iracingreports.com/version3) and I have a [demo video](https://youtu.be/5YbMBCv1fVc) that you can check out to see how the new slash commands work.

-To prepare for this, I need to have you complete the following 2 steps:
+To prepare for this, I need to have you complete the following 3 steps:

 1. Connect your Patreon account with iRacing Reports
 2. Connect your Discord account with iRacing Reports
+3. Use the new bot invite link to grant permission to "Create commands in a server"

 With these steps completed, I'll be able to ensure that your driver list and any other configured options are automatically maintained during the switch over.